What is Asthma?

-- Allergies from pollen, molds, pet dander, trees and grasses, cockroaches and other substances.
+- Allergies from pollen, molds, pet dander, trees, grasses, cockroaches, and other substances.

 - During an illness.
-This includes a upper respiratory virus, such as cold and flu, or sinus infection.
+This includes an upper respiratory virus, such as cold and flu, or sinus infection.

 Asthma triggers are things in the environment that a person with asthma could react to.
 These triggers can make it hard for them to breathe and lead to an asthma attack.

 Asthma triggers will vary from person to person but can include:

 - Particulate matter

 - Chemical fumes

 - Certain foods, beverages, or preservatives added to foods